karlyndiary/Amazon-API-EDA/README.md

 With millions of customer reviews and feedback across its electronics category, Amazon possesses a wealth of data that has the potential to provide valuable insights for product improvement and customer satisfaction.
 This project focuses on conducting a comprehensive sentiment analysis of electronic product reviews, aiming to uncover key insights that can guide product enhancements, improve customer experience, and drive better business outcomes for Amazon.

 Insights and recommendations are provided on the following key areas :
 - **Sentiment Distribution**: Analysis of overall customer feedback, highlighting the proportion of positive, neutral, and negative reviews.
-- **Sentiment Trends**: Evaluation of sentiment changes over time, focusing on the increase in negative sentiment in 2024.
+- **Sentiment Trends**: Evaluation of sentiment changes over time, focusing on the significant rise in positive reviews and the increase in negative sentiment in 2024.
-- **Product Performance**: Assessment of product ratings in relation to customer sentiment, showing the correlation between high ratings and positive feedback.
+- **Product Performance**: Assessment of product ratings in relation to customer sentiment, showing the correlation between high ratings and positive feedback, including exceptions.
-- **Best Sellers & Prime Products**: Review of best-selling and Prime products, focusing on their association with positive sentiment and customer satisfaction.
+- **Best Sellers & Prime Products**: Review of best-selling and Prime products, focusing on their association with positive sentiment and customer satisfaction, while noting independence from sentiment trends.
+- **Sales Trends**: Examination of sales performance across different months, highlighting peak sales periods and patterns throughout the year.
+- **Rating Distribution**: Breakdown of product ratings, showcasing the dominance of top-rated products and the implications for consumer approval.
+- **Price vs. Sentiment**: Analysis of the relationship between product pricing and sentiment, revealing patterns that inform pricing strategies and customer expectations.
+- **Sales Volume Correlation**: Exploration of the correlation between sales volume and sentiment, identifying areas for potential product improvement despite varying levels of customer interest.

 Detailed Resources: